tommate/lmd-comp-prototype/README.md

 - Avoid "style" HTML attribute, put the maximum of the SCSS code in styles.scss

 - Excepted : inlined CSS so that the browser can display the logo and #intro, without loading the whole css file.
 This css file is loaded at the end of the HTML body.
 This optimizes page display.

+- The resulting page must be responsive, as the original

 - The old css is provided to help you